mikeshultz/solidbyte/docs/devel/roadmap.rst

 - ☑ Vyper and Solidity co-mingling (Vyper can not use any libraries, however)
 - ☑ More commonly used helper functions for contract unit tests
 - ☑ Reasonable unit test completion
-- ☐ Developer experience review
 - ☑ All around bug fixes

 ***
 1.1
 ***

-- ☐ EthPM 2.0 Support
 - ☐ Vyper Linting
+- ☐ EthPM 2.0 Support (if web3 v5 releases)
+- ☐ Developer experience review

 ***
 1.2